GrantWils23/Portfolio-Project-5--Ecommerce-Applications/tests/TESTS.md

 ### Solved Bugs

-I had found a bug whereby if a user placed an order as a unregistered user, the code in my webhookhandler.py would not be able to find the order that was generated at the checkout view.
-This in turn created a double booking in the database, one for the frist correct order that had the right value charged by stripe, the second order will be the incorrect order with the wrong order information being inserted into the order with incorrect information regarding the grand total paid and shipping method cost changing and then the customer getting the wrong information was sent to them on the email.
+I had found a bug whereby if a user placed an order as an unregistered user, the code in my webhookhandler.py would not be able to find the order that was generated at the checkout view.
+This in turn created a double booking in the database, one for the first correct order that had the right value charged by stripe, the second order will be the incorrect order with the wrong order information being inserted into the order with incorrect information regarding the grand total paid and shipping method cost changing and then the customer getting the wrong information was sent to them on the email.

 After lots of time spent trying to find the fault for this, I had found that it was the django-phonenumber-field used in the model that was causing the problem. during the order process, it would not validate correctly, the order would be created before the forms self-validation would take place and it would cause the site to crash.
-Therefore decided to remove this from the order model and just keep it in the user profile form.
+Therefore, decided to remove this from the order model and just keep it in the user profile form.
 That way, if the user sets up their profile first the form will validate the number here and it will be correct when the saved data gets used at checkout. if the user updates the profile, if for ever reason the telephone number is wrong, the form will prompt the user to make sure it is a valid telephone number.

 [Back to Top](<#contents>)